UPSC 2025 | Get Answer key and cut-off of GS Paper 1Check Now

 Explanation

-Bitcoins are not tracked by Central Banks in the same way traditional currencies are.
-Bitcoin transactions are recorded on a public ledger called a blockchain, but this ledger does not necessarily link transactions to individual users.
-Hence, statement 1 is incorrect.
+Statement 1 is incorrect: Bitcoins are not tracked by central banks in the same way as traditional fiat currencies.
+Instead of a centralized tracking system, Bitcoin transactions are recorded on a decentralized public ledger called the blockchain.
+However, this ledger does not inherently link transactions to individual users, as Bitcoin addresses function pseudonymously rather than being tied directly to identities.

-Anyone with a Bitcoin address can send and receive Bitcoins from anyone else with a Bitcoin address.
-These addresses are like account numbers but don't necessarily require identification.
-Hence, statement 2 is correct.
+Statement 2 is correct: Anyone with a Bitcoin address can send and receive Bitcoins from another Bitcoin address.
+These addresses function similarly to account numbers but do not necessarily require identity verification, making transactions more accessible and less dependent on traditional banking systems.

 QUESTION 2